AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/manage-group-statuses/delete-a-group-status.md

 product-area: system-administration;user-management
 navigation-topic: manage-group-statuses
 title: Delete a group status
-description: As a group administrator, you can delete a status for a group that you manage if it is not configured as a required or locked status on the system level or for a higher group in the hierarchy.
+description: As a group administrator, you can delete a status for a group that you manage if it is not configured as a required or locked status on the system level, or for a higher group in the hierarchy.
 ---

 # Delete a group status

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-As a group administrator, you can delete a status for a group that you manage if it is not configured as a required or locked status on the system level or for a higher group in the hierarchy.
+As a group administrator, you can delete a status for a group that you manage if it is not configured as a required or locked status on the system level, or for a higher group in the hierarchy.

+If there are any groups above the group you manage, their administrators can also do this for your group.
+The same is true for Workfront administrators (for any group).

 ## Access requirements